iTwin/itwinjs-core/docs/learning/ECSqlReference/InstanceQuery.md

 By default, all properties accessed via instance accessor i.e. `$->prop` must exist in the class identifying the row for that row to qualify for output.

-If the user uses `?` after a property accessor e.g. `$->prop?` then it will be considered optional, and the row class will not be checked to see if the `prop` exists or not.
+If the user uses `?` after a property accessor e.g. `$->prop?` then it will be considered optional, and the row class will not be checked to see if the `prop` exists.

-The following query will return no row if there is no subclass of `Bis.Element` that has both properties `CodeValue` and `Foo` in it.
+The following query will return no row if there is no subclass of `Bis.Element` which contains both properties `CodeValue` and `Foo`.

 ```sql
   SELECT ECClassId, ECInstanceId